Al Del Greco: Celebrity golf

 Del Greco has competed at the American Century Championship, an annual competition to determine the best golfers among American sports and entertainment celebrities.
 He won the tournament in 1998 and has a total of ten top ten finishes.
-It was in 2000 when Del Greco’s 7 under par 65, gave him the 2000 trophy.
+It was in 2000 when Del Greco's 7 under par 65, gave him the 2000 trophy.
 The tournament, televised by NBC in July, is played at Edgewood Tahoe Golf Course in Lake Tahoe, Nevada.
-He also played with his new daughter in law Stephanie.